naterarmstrong/luck-be-a-statlord/README.md

 Here are some of the values, and what they mean:

 - `type`: This means that the `primary` symbol has been _transformed_ into the current `primary` symbol.
-In order to determine the previous symbol at that location, it is necessary to check what was at the location of the effect.
+In order to determine the previous symbol at that location, it is necessary to check what was at the location of the effect, or look at the first comparison of the effect.
 The new value can be seen by the `primary`, or by the `diff`, which will contain the new symbol.
 - `destroyed`: This means that the `primary` symbol will be destroyed.
 - `removed`: This means that the `primary` symbol will be removed.
 - `value_bonus`: If there is a `target` symbol, it is an additive increase to the coins given by the `target`.
 Otherwise, it is an additive increase to the coins given by the `primary`.